Activity Leader Person Specification

 - Monitoring the students at all times.

-- Leading a walking tour (notes and maps provided) of towns/cities visited.
+- Leading and monitoring the walking tour (notes and maps provided) of towns/cities visited.

 - Monitoring and being responsible for a group of around 15 students throughout the excursion.

-- Ensuring you know the safety procedures and potential risks involved on each excursion (for example lost or sick students).
+- Ensuring you know the safety procedures and potential risks involved on each excursion (for example how to deal with lost or sick students).